chrisport/go-lang-detector/README.md

 # Language Detector

-This golang library provides functionality to analyze and recognize language based on a text.
+This golang library provides functionality to analyze and recognize language based on text.

 The implementation is based on the following paper: